axlan/lan_pets/README.md

 Make it work when router scraper isn't available
-Add header with links to manage pets and relationships Add more stuff to relationship view, like moods as a color with legend
+Add header with links to manage pets and relationships Add more stuff to relationship view, like moods as a color with legend Fix deletes to propagate through all DBs
+Be able to hard code MAC ip mappings